Smile-SA/elasticsuite-for-retailer/README.md

 - [Retailer Offer](https://github.com/Smile-SA/magento2-module-retailer-offer) > 1.3.*
 - [Store Delivery](https://github.com/Smile-SA/magento2-module-store-delivery) > 1.1.*

+It's a toolkit module to install the RetailerSuite modules.

 ### How to use

 1. Install the module via Composer :